El-Sahbaz/bypass-github-action-test/README.md

 # bypass-github-action-test

-Approve the pull request with Git Bot (+1 Approve)
+Approve the push request with Git Actions Bot (+1 Approve)